flower-platform/flower-platform.github.io.old/practices/eclipse-productivity/configure-workspace.md

 We can do this in two ways:

-* We can either right click in the right side of our code and select **Show line numbers**
+* We can either right click in the left side of our code and select **Show line numbers**

 <img class="img-thumbnail center-block" src="show-line-numbers-1.PNG"/>